 After the limited edition in bronze, the Oris Divers Sixty-Five is now finally available as a regular production chronograph model.
 Unmistakably influenced by history, this watch follows the current retro trend, but offers modern solutions in every detail.
-We give it an-depth look in this feature from our December 2019 issue, with original photos by Olaf Köster.
+We give it an-depth look in this feature from the WatchTime archives, with original photos by Olaf Köster.

 In 1965, Oris launched a divers’ watch that was ultramodern for its time.
 It had a case that remained water resistant to a depth of 100 meters, a unidirectional rotatable bezel and large luminous numerals.
 Reissued 50 years later as the Divers Sixty-Five, it proves to be one of this manufacturer’s most successful new models – thanks in part to the still-unflagging popularity of the retro trend.